 The Canol Road leaves the Alaska Highway at kilometre 1345 and cuts through the wilderness to Ross River, where it intersects with the Robert Campbell Highway.

-The seasonal road takes you above treeline with scenic views of south-central Yukon’s wilderness.
+The seasonal road takes you above the treeline with scenic views of south-central Yukon’s wilderness.
 You will be travelling through the traditional territory of the Kaska and interior Tlingit First Nations.

 The South Canol Road turns into North Canol Road past Ross River across the river and ends at the border of the Northwest Territories.

-North Canol Highway
+North Canol Road: Yukon Highway #6

 - Connects: Ross River to Macmillan Pass at the Northwest Territories border